lem-project/lem-project.github.io/content/en/usage/configuration.md

 ### Defining a keymap

-Did you notice that all the above commands have the `C-a` prefix?
+Did you notice that all the above commands have the `C-h` prefix?
 We can refactor this.

 First, we define a keymap object.
 Let's take another example, the frame-multiplexer (aka tabs):